shuza/RecyclerView-Listener/README.md

 ## Note

-1. Extand RootViewHolder and RootAdapter
+1. Extend RootViewHolder and RootAdapter
 2. Must call super() in your adapter class
 3. Implement RecyclerClickListener